Frobenius monoidal functors from (co)Hopf adjunctions: Application to tensor categories

 satisfying certain coherence conditions.
 By a variant of Mac Lane's coherence theorem, we can (and will) assume that the above isomorphisms are identity maps.
 We call a finite left $\C$-module category \textit{exact} if for any $M\in\M$ and any projective object $P\in\C$, $P\tr M\in \M$ is projective.
+If $\C$ is a (pivotal) finite tensor category, then $\Z(\C)$ is a braided (pivotal) finite tensor category and $U_{\C}$ is a $\kk$-linear, exact (and pivotal) functor.

 A left $\C$-module functor is a pair $(F,s)$ where $F:(\M,\tr_{\M})\rightarrow (\N,\tr_{\N})$ is a functor between module categories and $s=\{s_{X,M}: F(X\tr_{\M}M) \xrightarrow{\sim} X\tr_{\N}F(M) \}$ is a natural isomorphism satisfying certain conditions.
 Given a left $\C$-module category $\M$, we will use the notation $\Rex_{\C}(\M)$ to denote the category with objects as right exact, left $\C$-module endofunctors of $\M$ and morphisms as $\C$-module natural transformations.
-A \textit{relative Serre functor} \cite[Definition~3.1]{shimizu2019relative} is a functor $\dS:\M\rightarrow \M $ equipped with a certain natural isomorphism.
+A \textit{relative Serre functor} \cite{schaumann2015pivotal,fuchs2020eilenberg} is a functor $\dS:\M\rightarrow \M $ equipped with a certain natural isomorphism.